 Smoke alarms save lives.
 Reports have found that the risk of death in a house fire is reduced by more than half if properly maintained smoke alarms are installed.

-Obligations of the Owner
+Obligations of the Lessor

 - Property owners must install and maintain smoke alarms in rental properties, in line with Queensland smoke alarm legislation.